 Soon calls about injured birds poured in from animal hospitals, the police and fire departments, and various government agencies.
 With almost 1200 species of birds in the Capital Region, the house and roof steadily filled with Egyptian Vultures, Barn Owls, Hornbills, Black Ibis, Cattle Egrets, Steppe Eagles, a multitude of songbirds and pigeons, as well as the occasional cobra or palm squirrel.
 Nadeem and Saud run a successful liquid soap dispenser business, and often one would receive a phone call, abruptly leave work or a meeting, and rush away on their motorcycle to pick up an injured bird.

 The roof of their house is fenced on four sides but only partially covered, so recovering birds are protected but can fly away (or return) at will.
 Permanently injured birds simply stay on the rooftop, and occasionally a healthy raptor swoops in for a free meal.
 When a tree filled with nestling Cattle Egrets collapsed, 60 orphans took up temporary residence in the house.

-Nadeem and Mohammed have received numerous honors, including a Special Award for Humane Enforcement at the India for Animals Conference this year in Jaipur.
+Nadeem and Saud have received numerous honors, including a Special Award for Humane Enforcement at the India for Animals Conference this year in Jaipur.

 The brothers dream of the kind of funding which would enable them to build a full-fledged wildlife hospital and sanctuary, but for now are concentrating on raising enough money to buy an x-ray machine … or a vehicle which would allow their volunteer to pick up injured birds quickly and directly, instead of by the long and arduous process of public transportation.